Columbia Center: Ownership changes

 EQ Office bought Columbia Center from Seafirst in 1998 for $404 million.
 The New York State Common Retirement Fund bought a 49.9% stake in the building and then several years later sold its share back to EQ Office.
 In 2007, Columbia Center was sold by EQ Office to Boston-based Beacon Capital Partners for $621 million; Beacon later defaulted on a loan in 2010, the height of the Great Recession, at a time when vacancies reached 40%.
 On August 7, 2015, Hong Kong-based Gaw Capital Partners purchased the building for $711 million.

 Renovations

 On July 1, 2013, the Columbia Center's observation deck, known as the Sky View, was remodeled from 270 degrees to a 360-degree viewing area.
 The observation deck underwent further renovations in 2018, adding two express elevators and a new lounge.
-The 4th Avenue entrance was also renovated.
+The 4th Avenue lobby was also renovated to add a wide wooden staircase with seating areas.

 September 11 attacks

+The office tower was evacuated on the morning of 9/11, soon after the World Trade Center collapsed, and reopened on September 12th.

 On June 16, 2004, the 9/11 Commission reported that the original plan for the September 11 attacks called for the hijacking of 10 planes, to be crashed into targets including the "tallest buildings in California and Washington state," which would have been the U.S. Bank Tower in Los Angeles and the Columbia Center, respectively.